 3. Male and female guinea pigs can become fertile between 4-10weeks of age.
 This is why it is so important to have gender correct from the beginning.

-4. Females are safest not bred before 4 months (or before they reach 600g).
+4. Females are safest not bred before 4 months (or before they reach 500-600g).
 Assess your sow and retire her before she gets too elderly/frail.
-We tend to retire our girls at between 2-3yrs of age.
-This way they will have delivered 3-4 litters over the course of those years, we've been able to keep the best offspring for continuing the lines, but don't need to tax her body any further.
+We tend to retire our girls at about 2yrs of age.
+This way they will have delivered approx 2-3 litters over the course of those years, we've been able to keep the best offspring for continuing her genetic lines, and we wont tax her body any further.

-5. But, pregnancy can be fatal for a female who is allowed to get pregnant for the first time after the age of 12months (the ligaments surrounding the pelvic bone can become rigid, meaning that the babies have no way to be born.
+5. Pregnancy can be fatal for a female who is allowed to get pregnant for the first time after the age of 12months (the ligaments surrounding the pelvic bone can become rigid, meaning that the babies have no way to be born.
 In this situation she will need a c-section, which has a very poor survival rate for her and her babies).
 Please note that NOT all older females will have trouble, but there is an increased risk simply due to the physiology of getting older.
 Some girls have been known to have their first litter at 3yrs old, and do fine - you would have to have a long think about knowingly putting an older sow at risk like this though.
 I have personally had to watch one of my 16month old females (born at our caviary - but returned from her previous home pregnant), try to deliver her first litter with a 'fused' pelvis.
 She was rushed to the vet where she underwent a C-section.
 All 4 babies were dead, and she too passed about 2hrs post op.
-It often ends up being a costly, and traumatic exercise.
+It often ends up being a costly, and traumatic exercise, and an unnesessary death for the poor sow.

 6. A female who has just delivered a litter is fertile again immediately following birth, so should not be left anywhere a male could get access to her.
 Back to back litters are incredibly stressful on their little bodies.
 It is best to allow at least 3-4 months rest between birth and re-introduction to a male if you wish to breed your female again.
 This will allow the female time to re-gain some condition.
-This will also give you approx two litters per year.
+This will also give you a maximum of two litters per year.
 More than enough for one little guinea pig!
-If your guinea pig has not handled pregnancy, birth or nursing very well then it is best not to breed her again.
+If your guinea pig has not handled pregnancy, birth or nursing very well then it is best not to place her in that situation again.
 Next time you may not get such a good result.

 8. Guinea pigs can also accidentally injure their young when giving birth.
 If the baby gets stuck they use their teeth to help pull it out.
 If they panic or grab an ear/limb/body, they can seriously harm their baby.
-It is always worth while being present for a birth if possible.
+It is always worth trying to be present for a birth if possible.
+I've witnesed torn ears, damaged toes, and the worst case was a serious umbilical hernia that resulted in the death of the pup at only hours old despite bandaging and pressure treatment.
+For physical damage to pups there is not a lot you can do besides cleaning the wound/s and getting the pup to a vet.
+Lost body parts will not grow back.

 10. Be VERY careful about pairing up male and female guinea pigs with any roan hair in their coat.
 If you suspect roan colouring, my best advice is do not breed the animal unless you are certain their partner is roan-genetics-free.
 Roan x roan matings frequently produce genetically deformed pink-eyed white offspring called 'lethals'.
 If they are not born dead, or die shortly after birth then they are usually sentenced to a short, difficult existence.
 Information and knowledge is the key to stopping the unnecessary/accidental breeding of these poor creatures.